She is not an AI assistant. She is the system that holds your family's life.

 AI as a tool for presence, not replacement.

 This is not a tagline.
 It is a design constraint.
 Every feature, every decision, every piece of copy in this product gets measured against this phrase.
-If something would make a parent more present with her children, her husband, her community, and her faith, it belongs here.
-If something would make her less present or less needed, it does not belong here regardless of how clever it is.
+If something would make a parent more present with their children, their family, their community, and their faith, it belongs here.
+If something would make them less present or less needed, it does not belong here regardless of how clever it is.

-The homeschool mom I am building this for is not drowning in her homeschool because she lacks commitment or love.
-She is drowning because she is carrying an invisible operational load with no system to hold it.
-That load is destroying her capacity to be present for the people who need her most.
+The parents I am building this for are not drowning because they lack commitment or love.
+They are drowning because they are carrying an invisible operational load with no system to hold it.
+That load is destroying their capacity to be present for the people who need them most.

-When the mental load has somewhere to go, she gets her margin back.
-Margin to be present in her marriage.
-Margin to regulate emotionally with her kids instead of losing her patience.
-Margin to show up for her community and her faith.
+When the mental load has somewhere to go, they get their margin back.
+Margin to be present in their marriage or partnership.
+Margin to regulate emotionally with their kids instead of losing patience.
+Margin to show up for their community and their faith.
 Margin to rest.

-A mom with margin is not a mom who does less.
-She is a mom who can finally do what only she can do.
+A parent with margin is not a parent who does less.
+It is a parent who can finally do what only they can do.

 What I believe this product will do for families.